polyamides

 Nylon

-One of the first synthetic polyamides to be produced was nylon.
+Image to show ladies panic buying nylon stocking during the nylon riots at the end of WW2 One of the first synthetic polyamides to be produced was nylon.
 Nylon was first made in the 1930 by Wallace Carothers while he was working for the American pharmaceutical company Du Pont.
 One of the first uses for this new wonder material was to make ladies stockings.
-Stocking had previously been made of silk which unfortunately made them very expensive and not particularly hard wearing or long lasting.
-When the first nylon stocking went on sale in America they were so popular that millions of pairs sold in only a few hours and shops quickly ran out of stock.
+Ladies stocking had previously been made of silk which unfortunately made them very expensive and not particularly hard wearing or long lasting.

 There are many different types of nylon but one type; nylon-6,6 is often used in the manufacture of stockings and tights.
 Nylon-6,6 can be made from the reaction of the dicarboxylic acid 1,6-hexanedioic acid (or simply hexanedioic acid) and the diamine hexane-1,6-diamine (or you may see it written as 1,6-diaminohexane).
 The name nylon-6,6 comes from the fact that both of the monomers contain six carbon atoms.
 The formation of nylon-6,6 is outlined below: